Searching for new content ideas every time is an exhaustive part of being a creative entrepreneur.

-No. You don’t — and shouldn’t.
 That’s why you need a content bank.

-In this post, I’ll walk you through how to create a content bank that saves you so much time and stress.
-Sooooo… let’s get into it!
+In this post, I’ll walk you through how to create an idea folder that saves you so much time and the stress that comes with “finding content ideas.”

 What is a content bank?

 A content bank is a storage folder to document ideas that you can use for content creation.
-It’s a space to compile your thoughts, topic ideas from your keyword research, and questions you find while scouring the web.

 To put it simply, a content bank is an idea dump folder.